Thomas Friedman on the Value of Transparency Online

 You can’t tell people you’ve successfully installed the underpinnings of democracy in a country war-torn by sectarian violence because people have camera phones, and whether you've got Karl Rove or Frank Lutz, all they have to do is upload a video of Saddam Hussein’s execution.
 If it looks like a hooligan lynch mob instead of the rule of law, it doesn’t matter how loud you shout because they’re going to know you’re a faker, and they’re not going to trust you anymore.

 Personal publishing tools like blogs and podcasts are out there.
-So if you don’t actually deliver on your message, they’re going to cry foul, and it’s going to tarnish your reputation.
+So if you don’t deliver on your message, they’re going to cry foul, and it’s going to tarnish your reputation.

 Companies and brands are being judged now on a lot of levels.
-So now you need to think about how you can actually get your message directly to your constituents to build trust, to deliver on your promises.
+So now you need to think about getting your message directly to your constituents to build trust and deliver on your promises.